BriefRobotics/sketchbot/docs/recursion.md

 ## How Do For Loops Work?

 Do you remember when we said that being able to define new words that are indistinguishable from primitives is one of the primary means of abstraction?
-You probably thing that the `for` loop is a primitive.
+You probably think that the `for` loop is a primitive.
 Try right-clicking (or CTRL-click) and `Edit...` it.

 ![for loop def](media/for_loop_def.png)